Discover what are the best essential oils for nerve repair and what will work for you

-Nerves are they key to everything your body is capable of, from the simplest tasks to the more complex ones.
+Nerves are the key to everything your body is capable of, from the simplest tasks to the more complex ones.
 For instance, blinking your eyes, or breathing.
-Also running, jumping, and simply knowing where your hands and legs are even when your eyes are closed.
+Also, running, jumping, and simply knowing where your hands and legs are even when your eyes are closed.
 In peripheral neuropathy, the peripheral nerves, or the nerves that branch out from your spine, are damaged or compromised, the ability to send or receive messages to and from your Central Nervous System (your spine and brain) are obstructed or impeded.
-If your peripheral nerves are not able to communicate properly with your spine and brain, chances are you’ll feel sensations that are unpleasant, uncomfortable and painful.
-Below is a list and descriptions of the types of the most common peripheral neuropathies.
+If your peripheral nerves are not able to communicate correctly with your spine and brain, chances are you’ll feel sensations that are unpleasant, uncomfortable, and painful.
+Below are a list and descriptions of the types of the most common peripheral neuropathies.

 Types of Nerve Pain

 Idiopathic Neuropathy – pain that has no known cause.
-Tests may come back as normal, but pain is still present.
+Tests may come back as usual, but the pain is still present.
 It usually affects people who are aged sixty and up

-Compression Neuropathy – may be caused by a growing tumor, trauma or injuries.
-Nerves are compressed, thereby resulting to pain.
+Compression Neuropathy – may be caused by a growing tumor, trauma, or injuries.
+Nerves are compressed, thereby resulting in pain.

-Chronic Post Surgical Pain – or more simply, nerve pain after surgery.
-On normal circumstances, pain after surgery is normal and expected as the wound heals.
-However, if after a three month period, or once the surgical wound is completely healed and the pain still persists, it is tagged as chronic post surgical pain.
-This is one of the most common complications of surgery, resulting from nerve damage due as well to trauma by incision or manipulation.
+Chronic Post Surgical Pain – or, more simply, nerve pain after surgery.
+In normal circumstances, pain after surgery is normal and expected as the wound heals.
+However, if after three months, or once the surgical wound is completely healed and the pain persists, it is tagged as chronic post-surgical pain.
+It is one of the most common complications of the surgery, resulting from nerve damage due as well to trauma by incision or manipulation.

 Sciatica Nerve Pain – is a pinched nerve located in the lower back that results from compression of the nerve roots leading to the sciatic nerve.
-This nerve is big; it spans the lower back down to back of the legs.
+This nerve is significant; it spans the lower back down to end of the legs.
 The pain may range of shooting, burning or tingling, and even weakness or numbness from the lower back down to the legs.
-It may be difficult for an affected person to sit for long periods of time or to stand on one leg.
+It may be difficult for an affected person to sit for long periods or to stand on one leg.